Q1: When did the Election Commission of India get two more Election Commissioners?

 Ans: Plurality

-The FPTP system is also known as the Plurality System, where the candidate with the most votes wins.
+The FPTP system is also called the Plurality system because the candidate with the plurality (the largest number) of votes wins the seat.

 Q7: Universal Adult Franchise was introduced in India through the _______ Amendment in 1989.